Rocket Lab gears for evening launch - carrying controversial cargo

-Rocket Lab will attempt the tenth launch of its Electron rocket from Mahia tonight between 8.56pm and 10.22pm as a launch window opens for its "Running Out of Fingers" mission.
+Rocket Lab will attempt the tenth launch of its Electron rocket from Mahia at 9.20 tonight as a launch window opens for its "Running Out of Fingers" mission.

 The launch window will run through to December 12.